AmaMpondomise: Origins

-It is worth noting that AmaMpondomise also intermarried with the San people.
+It is worth noting that Ama-Mpondomise-people also intermarried with the San people.
 This can be picked up in their language that has various clicks.
 Evidence is also found in their clan names.
-The Mpondomise openly assert themselves as a San woman's descendants (thole loMthwakazi).
+The Ama-Mpondomise-people openly assert themselves as a San woman's descendants (thole loMthwakazi).

-Kingdom
+The Ama-Mpondomise and Ama-Bhaca Conflict

+According to Mpondomise counselor Vethe Mziziba, AmaBhaca found Ama-Mpondomise-people at Mcuthu and defeated them however the Ama-Mpodomise-people would just not submit to the letter because Ama-Bhaca-people were rather backward people who would gruesomely kill even defenseless old men women and children in times of battle, faced with this crisis Ama-Mpondomise-people appealed for help from AbaThembu, King Ngubengcuka agreed to join hands with Ama-Mpondomise-People against Ama-Bhaca-people and proceeded to cross the Tsitsa river to join them.

+Ama-Mpondomise-people was defeated once again but the arrival of King Ngubengcuka turned the tables and successfully drove back the Ama-Bhaca-people, it was not an easy Victory as Ama-Bhaca-people were able to escape and settle near Ama-Gcina.

+Ama-Mpondomise-Kingdom

-After existing as a kingdom for over 600 years, the AmaMpondomise were stripped of their status by the Union of South Africa in 1904 after King Mhlontlo was accused of killing a Qumbu magistrate, Hamilton Hope, and two white police officers during the Mpondomise Revolt in 1880-81.
-Although Mhlontlo was acquitted of the murder charge, he lost his kingship by administrative action.
-The AmaMpondomise nation’s hopes were again dashed during the democratic dispensation when the Nhlapo Commission found in 2005 that they had no claim to a kingship.
-However, a 115-year battle, for this anti-colonial nation, to get their king and kingdom reinstalled and reinstated respectively, ended when the Eastern Cape High Court (Mthatha) officially recognised the AmaMpondomise's kingship.
+After existing as a kingdom for over 800 years, the Ama-Mpondomise-people were stripped of their Royal status by the Union of South Africa in 1904 after King Mhlontlo Ka-Matiwane was accused of killing a Qumbu magistrate, Hamilton Hope, and two white police officers during the Ama-Mpondomise-people's Revolt in 1880–81.
+Although King Mhlontlo Ka-Matiwane was acquitted of the murder charge, he lost his kingship Status by administrative action.
+The Ama-Mpondomise-nation hopes were again dashed during the democratic dispensation when the Nhlapo Commission found in 2005 that they had no claim to a kingship.
+However, a 115-year battle, for this anti-colonial nation, to get their king and the kingdom reinstalled and reinstated respectively, ended when the Eastern Cape High Court (Mthatha) officially recognised the Ama-Mpondomise's-kingship.
 It ordered that the kingship be reinstated.
-With the presiding judge setting aside the Tolo Commission's decision to oppose the AmaMpondomise’s claim of kingship.
+With the presiding judge setting aside the Tolo Commission's decision to oppose the Ama-Mpondomise's claim of kingship.

-Genealogy of kings
+Genealogy of the kings

-The most prominent of all the kings of the Mpondomise nation was Majola (or Jola).
+The most prominent of all the kings of the Ama-Mpondomise was King Myeki.
 Both royal houses include him in their clan names.